ballerina-guides/integration-tutorials/transform-message-formats/README.md

 The flow is as follows

-1. Receive a request with a JSON payload in the following form.
+1. Receive a request with a JSON payload similar to the following.
 ```json
 {
     "name": "John Doe",